chizkidd/chizkidd.github.io/_posts/2026-09-13-flashattention.md

 - row-wise $\ell$
 - output accumulator $a$

+The auxiliary attention memory is

+$$
+\mathcal{O}(Nd).
+$$

-The auxiliary attention state scales roughly linearly with sequence length, but linear memory is not linear computation.
+For a fixed head dimension $d$, the auxiliary attention state scales linearly with sequence length $N$, but linear memory is not linear computation.
 The computation is still

 $$
 \mathcal{O}(N^2 d).